xavierchia/xavierchia.github.io/_posts/2024-01-07-stochastic-parrot.md

 "I'm not convinced that my mind is..."

-These are the kind of outputs the statistical parrot inside my head produced as I started to write this.
+These are the kind of outputs the stochastic parrot inside my head produced as I started to write this.

 None of them felt right, so it kept going.